offmywave011/masterconcrete/Detecting-and-drawing-contours.md

 #### Customizing drawn polygon

-`PolygonView` supports the following attributes (which you can add in XML, as shown in example above):
+`PolygonView` supports the following attributes (which you can add in XML, as shown in the example above):

 * `polygonStrokeWidth` - width (thickness) of polygon lines
 * `polygonStrokeColor` - color of polygon lines